Datarianna/Sales-Insights-Project/Full Project.md

 - **date_yy_mmm** *(text)*: The day and month of the transaction.

 ## Research Questions
-1. Who are the top five customers for AtliQ each year based on total sales revenue?
+1. Who are the top five customers for AtliQ in 2019 based on total sales revenue??
 2. What is the trend of sales revenue for AtliQ over the past three years?
 3. Within the last year, which top three products sold the most in terms of the quantity of sales?
 4. How does the sales revenue vary across different regions in India throughout the years?